-It’s my belief that people are wired to work.
-It’s been my experience that for some, work is a “four-letter-word,” yet others find real fulfillment in doing what they love.
-Most work until they are in their 60s; somewhere along the way they figure out that they won’t work forever.
+It is my belief that people are wired to work.
+It has been my experience that for some, work is a four-letter word, yet others find real fulfillment in doing what they love.
+Most work until they are in their 60s; somewhere along the way, they figure out that they won’t work forever.
 This is usually the point where they seek advice about planning for their retirement.
 After years of working and saving, they will one day tell their employer that they are ready to call it quits.
+But what comes next?

 If I had any advice to give, it would be to enjoy the newfound freedom and do everything you can to make memories.
 That is to say, when you retire, don’t take up hobbies and activities to fill the void.
-That would be like living a life of going through the motions.
+That would be living a life of going through the motions.
 Rather, invest yourself in these activities and get involved in the lives of the people around you.
-It’s at that point, when memories that can be shared are memories worth keeping.
+It’s at that point when memories can be shared — memories worth keeping.
 As for my friend, I wish him well and the very best for him and his family for many memories to come.